 B.A.
 (Journalism – University of Hawaii at Manoa), M.A.
 (Telecommunications Management – Ohio University), Ph.D.
 (Mass Communication – Ohio University) email@example.com

-Dr. Akindes is Professor of Communication and Faculty Director of Community-Based Learning and Research at the University of Wisconsin-Parkside.
-She formerly chaired the Communication Department and directed the Center for Ethnic Studies.
+Fay Yokomizo Akindes is Director of Systemwide Professional and Instructional Development at the University of Wisconsin System in Madison.
+Formerly she was Professor of Communication at the University of Wisconsin-Parkside where she taught for 20 years.
+She formerly chaired the Communication Department and directed the Center for Ethnic Studies for eight years.
 Her research problematizes communication and culture and has been published in Cultural Studies Critical Methodologies, Diegesis, Discourse, Qualitative Inquiry, and several book anthologies.
 She was a 2005 Fulbright Teaching Scholar at the University of Abomey-Calavi in Benin, West Africa.
 Prior to graduate school she worked for 11 years in broadcast marketing and promotion in San Diego (NPR) and Honolulu (CBS-TV and PBS).
+She earned her PhD in mass communications at Ohio University in Athens, Ohio, USA.

 BASc (Child Studies, University of Guelph), MSc (Rural Extension Studies, University of Guelph), EdD (Higher Education, OISE/University of Toronto), email@example.com